 Fibre passes through the small intestines unchanged and act a bit like a sponge to slow the absorption of sugars in the small intestines and lower the glycemic impact of a food.
 Once fibre reaches the large bowel, it is fermented as a food source by bacteria.

 The way in which different foods affect blood glucose levels can be assessed from their Glycemic Index (GI).
 This concept was first developed in 1981 by scientists from the University of Toronto, and has been expanded by researchers at the University of Sydney who maintain the International GI database.

 The Glycemic Index compares how different foods affect blood glucose levels compared with eating a known amount (50g) of glucose, which is given an arbitrary GI value of 100.
 The index is based on volunteers eating whatever quantity of a particular food contains 50g of digestible carbohydrate.
-Blood tests are taken before and after, and a food that raises blood glucose levels by the same amount as the glucose is assigned the same value of 100, while a food that raises blood glucose levels by, for example, half as much as glucose, is assigned a GI value of half as much (ie 50).
+Blood tests are taken before and after eating the food.
+A food that raises blood glucose levels by the same amount as the glucose is assigned the value of 100, while a food that raises blood glucose levels by half as much as glucose, for example, is assigned a GI value of half as much (ie 50).

 Some measures have used white bread as the index food but as bread varies, this gave less accurate results.

 Foods with a high GI (70 or above) have a rapid affect on your blood glucose levels (see yellow line on the graph).
 These foods are sometimes referred to as ‘gushers’.

 Foods with a medium GI (56-69) produce a more sustained effect on blood glucose levels (see orange line on graph below).

 Foods with a low GI (less than 55) contain few carbohydrates, or carbohydrates that break down slowly to produce only a minor effect on blood glucose levels (see blue line).
 These foods are sometimes known as ‘tricklers’.